 The District owns and operates three wastewater treatment facilities with a total capacity of 30 million gallons per day which serves the City of Killeen and Fort Hood.

-The District recently opened up a Compost Facility next to the Killeen Transfer Station off of Highway 195.
+The District also operates a Regional Compost Facility next to the Killeen Transfer Station off of Highway 195.